strayfade/imessage/README.md

 # iMessage

+> [!WARNING]
+> **This repository is currently not being maintained**, as I have personally started using OpenBubbles with phone number registration.
+Many features are incomplete, though base functionality should still work.

 ### What is this?
 This is an alternate web-based frontend/app for the [WebMessage tweak by sgtaziz](https://github.com/sgtaziz/WebMessage-Tweak) (backend) which aims to directly imitate Apple's "Messages" app.